jaredjj3/Mesa/README.md

 # {:id=>4, :name=>"Spruce", :owner_id=>3}
 # {:id=>5, :name=>"Plastic", :owner_id=>nil}
 ```
-* `Mesa#where` - read method that retrieves the existing rows from the corresponding table that meet the criteria
+* `Mesa::where` - read method that retrieves the existing rows from the corresponding table that meet the criteria
 ```ruby
 Table.where(name: "Spruce")
 # => Returns objects that map the data from each row